Welcome to the most complete guide to going solar in 2022.

 - How you can free yourself from your electric company

-What is the Grid Anyways?
+Gridlocked: What’s the Power Grid Anyways?

 Going ‘off the grid’ is something you may have heard of before.